MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/change-management-faq.md

 ## Which fields are copied to the released item template?

-From the **Released product details** page, the following fields are copied to the released item template: <!-- KFM: What is a "released item template"?
-This is a new term.
+From the **Released product details** page, the following fields are copied to the released item template: <!-- KFM: Our docs never really explain what a "template" is.
 What process are we describing here? -->

 | FastTab | Fields copied on creation by the engineering company | Fields copied on release to an operational company |
 |---|---|---|